 There is also potential for conflict if new housing encroaches into rural and resource areas, leading to increased management costs.
 Conflict could also affect the potential to sustain or grow rural and resource industries.
 The expansion of rural and resource industries can also affect established urban activities if not managed appropriately.
 Land use planning can provide greater certainty for investment in rural and resource industries by establishing clear parameters and transparent processes to support new development.

 Managing the compatibility of land uses requires a whole-of-government response.
 The NSW Government is already responding to community concerns about the long term future of coal and gas mining around the State.
 The Government has developed a policy framework for strategic release areas for coal and petroleum exploration licences and assessment leases.
-The NSW Department of Planning and Environment has begun a project to investigate and develop options to provide greater guidance on assessing and managing the social impacts of State significant mining projects.
+The Department has begun a project to investigate and develop options to provide greater guidance on assessing and managing the social impacts of State significant mining projects.

 The NSW Government will continue to engage with communities, interest groups and industry around land use conflict to better understand all sides of the debate.
 This will assist with future policy-making and initiatives that balance the economic, social and environmental needs of the Hunter community.

 13.1 Identify and protect important agricultural land, including intensive agricultural clusters, in local plans to avoid land use conflicts, particularly associated with residential expansion.